altaurog/django-shoogie/README.rst

 response.
 It is intended to be a lightweight alternative to `django-sentry`_, inspired by `this answer on stackoverflow`_.

-The logging middleware doesn't do anything when running in ``DEBUG`` mode.

 Shoogie has been used in production since March 2012.

 The name Shoogie is a diminutive of the Hebrew word *sh'giah* (שגיאה), which means